suitcss/suit/packages/components-button/README.md

 ### Theming / extending

-The suit-button component is almost entirely structural.
+The CSS is focused on common structural requirements for buttons.
 You can build your application-specific theme styles in your app.
 For example:

 ```css
 /**